Terms of Business

 6.6 We will offer a reasonable amount of bug fixing and support via email and telephone up to 28 days after delivery of your website.
-Thereafter, change requests, fixes whether bug fixes or due to misuse will be chargeable.
+Thereafter, change requests, and fixes whether bug fixes or due to misuse will be chargeable.

 6.7 All projects completed are designed to ensure they are functional for the visitors and users.
 We do not guarantee that the projects we complete will be successful when a brief is followed.
 We will advise and instruct accordingly about seasonal trends and from experience, give our best advice at all times.

 6.8 We may make changes to your brief, however, will always ask for your permission before doing so.
 Your brief may not be followed 100%.

-6.8 Further changes to any website or marketing campaign will be quoted for additionally after initial project is launched.
+6.8 Further changes to any website or marketing campaign will be quoted additionally after the initial project is launched.

 6.9 Your website footer will contain a discreet text link back to our website.
-If you wish for this to be removed it must be agreed before commencement of your project.
+If you wish for this to be removed it must be agreed upon before the commencement of your project.
 You also agree to allow us to place work samples on our own website and for use in our own promotion.

-6.10 In regards to print jobs, all artwork will need to be accepted and signed off by you prior to sending to print.
+6.10 In regards to print jobs, all artwork will need to be accepted and signed off by you prior to sending it to print.
 We will not be liable for any defects, print issues or artwork mistakes after sending to print.
 We will ask you prior to sending artwork to print that it has been checked over thoroughly for mistakes, problems and errors.

 6.13 Mobile browser testing using popular smaller screen devices is essential in ensuring that a person’s experience of a design is appropriate to the capabilities of the device they’re using.
 We test our designs in: the latest version of iOS: Safari, Google Chrome Android: Google Chrome on Android Emulator